davidesner/connection-docs/tutorial/branches/simultaneous-changes.md

 permalink: /tutorial/branches/simultaneous-changes/
 ---

-Before we proceed to merging the development branch to the production project, there is one more scenario we need to mention here.
-While you are working in your development branch, someone else might be doing changes to your production project at the same time.
+In the [previous section](/tutorial/branches/project-diff/) you examined the project diff to see what has been changed in the branch.
+You now know what changes will be applied when the branch is merged.
+But before you proceed to merging the development branch to production, there is one more scenario that needs to be mentioned.
+While you were working in your development branch, someone else might have made changes to your production branch in the meantime.

 *Note: If you skipped the [file manipulation part](/tutorial/branches/prepare-files) of the tutorial, you'll need to change your Snowflake transformation instead of the Python transformation.*

 Let’s see what this might look like.
 Go to your production branch, to your transformation, and edit the variable `outFileContent`.
 Instead of `Hello world!` write `Hello tester!`, and then click on the blue check icon.

 {: .image-popup}
 ![Screenshot - Edit Variable in Production](/tutorial/branches/figures/22-edit-var-in-prod.png)